Robin Cowper, chair

 PhD Candidate, Entomology, Wageningen University & Research

-Project title: The double trouble of Insect attacks and water stress: how plants defend against insect herbivory while facing water stress.
+Project: The double trouble of Insect attacks and water stress: how plants defend against insect herbivory while facing water stress.

 About my research